Understanding Radiation Therapy

 A woman’s eggs (ova) and a man’s sperm can be affected by very small amounts of radiation when having radiation therapy to any part of the body.
-Depending on the type of treatment you have, your doctor may talk to you about using a barrier method of contraception (such as a condom or female condom).
+Depending on the type of radiation therapy you have, your doctor may talk to you about using a barrier method of contraception (such as a condom or female condom).
 If pregnancy is possible, your doctor will advise you to avoid pregnancy by using contraception during radiation therapy and for at least six months after you have finished treatment.
 Talk to your doctor as soon as possible if pregnancy occurs.

 Changes in fertility

 If infertility is a potential side effect, your radiation oncologist will discuss it with you before treatment starts.
-Let them know if you think you may want to have children in future.
+Let them know if you think you may want to have children in the future.
 Ask what can be done to reduce the chance of problems and whether you should see a fertility specialist beforehand.
 Sometimes, however, it is not possible to properly treat the cancer and maintain fertility.

-Many people experience a sense of loss when they learn they may no longer be able to have children.
+Many people feel a sense of loss when they learn they may no longer be able to have children.
 If you have a partner, talk to them about your feelings.
 Talking to a counsellor may also help.